Deep Learning Assisted Heuristic Tree Search for the Container Pre-marshalling Problem: Introduction

+A number of methods have been developed to solve the CPMP, including several exact approaches (e.g.,~\cite{lee:hsu:07}, \cite{rendlprand}, \cite{BrZw14}, \cite{tanaka2017}).
+However, all these approaches still need too much time to solve real-world sized instances to be used in a decision support system.
+Thus, a large number of heuristic methods for the CPMP have been proposed (e.g.,~\cite{LeCh09}, \cite{caserta:voss:09Coll}, \cite{Exposito}).
+All of these methods rely heavily on problem-specific components (e.g., proven lower bounds or local search procedures) painstakingly developed by domain experts.
+Developing these components requires not only knowledge of optimization techniques but also a deep understanding of the CPMP.

+We develop a new method that we call Deep Learning Heuristic Tree Search (DLTS) with the goal of enabling the automated generation of heuristics for the CPMP.
+We integrate deep (artificial) neural networks (DNNs) into a heuristic tree search (HTS) to decide which branch to choose next (branching) and to estimate a bound for pruning the search tree (bounding).
+The DNNs are trained offline via supervised learning on existing (near-) optimal solutions for the CPMP and are then used to make branching and bounding decisions during the search.

-DLTS is a particularly flexible algorithm, and it contains a number of configurable components.
-Search strategies and decisions as to how to use information from the DNNs can be configured for specific datasets offline using an algorithm configurator~\citep{adensodiaz2006}, such as GGA~\citep{gga} or GGA++~\citep{gga++}, to increase the quality of the solutions found.
-This helps to ensure good performance of DLTS when deployed in practice.
+DLTS contains a number of configurable components.
+Search strategies and decisions as to how to use information from the DNNs can be configured offline using an algorithm configurator, such as GGA~\citep{gga} or GGA++~\citep{gga++}, to increase the quality of the solutions found.

+DLTS is able to achieve a high level of performance although no CPMP specific heuristics are explicitly encoded in the search procedure; problem specific information is almost exclusively provided as input to the DNN.
+After DLTS has been trained on existing solutions, it can be used to find high quality heuristic solutions in a fraction of the run time of an exact approach.
+We show experimentally how DLTS is also able to significantly outperform the state-of-the-art heuristic approaches, finding gaps to optimality between 0\% and 2\% on real-world sized instances compared to gaps of 6\% - 15\% for state-of-the-art metaheuristics.

+The main contributions of this paper can be summarized as follows: \begin{enumerate} \item The first tree search algorithm for an optimization problem with branching and bounding decisions made entirely through a learned model. \item The highest quality heuristic solutions for the CPMP to date. \item An experimental evaluation of different search strategies and DNN architectures for DLTS. \end{enumerate}

 This paper is organized as follows.
-First, we discuss related work in the area of combining data mining and optimization techniques in Section~\ref{sec:relwork}.
-We then introduce the DLTS algorithm along with several search strategies and parameterizations in Section~\ref{sec:dlts}, followed by a description of the CPMP in Section~\ref{sec:cpmp} and a discussion of the application of DLTS to the CPMP.
+First, we discuss related work for the CPMP and the area of combining machine learning and optimization techniques in Section~\ref{sec:relwork}.
+We then introduce the CPMP and the DLTS algorithm along with several search strategies and parameterizations in Section~\ref{sec:cpmp} and Section~\ref{sec:dlts} accordingly.
+This is followed by a description of the application of DLTS to the CPMP in Section~\ref{sec:cpmp_dlts}.
 In Section~\ref{sec:compres} we test our approach experimentally on a large dataset of CPMP instances.
 We conclude and discuss future work in Section~\ref{sec:concl}.